-The exchange of official visits be tween King Edward and President Loubet at Paris Sunday was marked with the utmost cordiality, the conversations on each occasion lasting 20 minutes.
-President Laubet previously had received Foreign Minister Delcasse, whom King Edward afterwards accord
+The exchange of official visits between King Edward and President Lou bet at Paris Sunday was marked with the utmost cordiality, the conversations on each occasion lasting 20 minutes.
+President Loubet previously had received Foreign Minister Delcasse whom King Edward afterwards accord

-Bigelow a Bankrupt.

-The latest step of Frank G. Bigelow, formerly president of the First Na tional bank of Milwaukee, who defaulted for \$1,450,000, is the filing of a petition in voluntary bankruptcy.
-The revised schedules show the total Habilitles of Mr. Bigelow to be \$3,-277,000, of which \$1,975,000 is wholly or
+Bigelow a Bankrupt, The latest step of Frank G. Bigelow formerly president of the First National bank of Milwaukee, who de faulted for \$1,450,000, is the filing of a petition in voluntary bankruptcy.
+The revised schedules show the total liabilities of Mr. Bigelow to be \$3,-277,000, of which \$1,975,000 is wholly or in part secured.

 Twelve Miners Instantly Killed.
 A horrible mine disaster due to an explosion occurred at Eleanora near Dubois Pa., on Thursday night when 12 men were killed and one man had both legs and both arms broken.
-He civil service law and that the trans
+He on Hooker Charges.